extrawurst/forever-d/README.md

 options:
-	-m -max		Max runs of [program]. default is 0 (unlimited) -l -log		File to print [program] std-out to.
+	-m -max		Max runs of [program]. default is 0 (unlimited) -min-uptime 	Minimum time in milliseconds program needs to run so it will restart again.
+(Defaults to 1000) -l -log		File to print [program] std-out to.
 By default it's printed to stdout of forever-d -e -err		File to print [program] std-err to.
 By default it's printed to stdout of forever-d -script		Script run on process restart.
 Use [script-env] ENV variables in there.